Transition to the New Holiday Act

 As a rule, staff members who are employed for the entire holiday year (1 September to 31 August) are entitled to replacement holiday after a total of five sick days (waiting days), i.e. a right to a maximum of four weeks' replacement holiday.
 If a staff member has not been employed for the entire holiday year, the number of waiting days will be reduced proportionately.
 This means that if a staff member joins or resigns during the holiday year, the management will have to adjust the number of replacement days the staff member is entitled to.

 Reporting fit for work during holiday:

 If a staff members recovers from an illness before the end of the planned holiday, they must, when reporting fit for work, inform their manager whether the remaining holiday will be taken or whether they intend to return to work.
 However, staff members are only entitled to take the remaining days of holiday already planned and not the replacement holiday.
 Thus, staff members are not entitled to take their postponed holiday as an extension of their recovery from illness.

 Maternity and adoption leave are factors that prevent the taking of holiday.
-This applies to all maternity and adoption leave, whether covered by salary or income maintenance.
+This applies to all maternity and adoption leave, whether covered by salary or maternity/paternity benefits.
 However, staff members are not prevented from taking holiday if the work has been partially resumed, since in these cases a staff member still has the option to their holiday.